-(For the non Music major.)
-A study of the fundamentals of music including notation, major and minor key signatures and scales, intervals, time signatures and rhythms, and triads.
+(For the non-Music major.)
+A study of the fundamentals of music including notation, meter signatures and rhythms, major and minor scales and key signatures, intervals, triads, terms and symbols.
 Some sight reading and ear training is included.
-Satisfies Humanities requirement.
+Satisfies Humanities requirement for graduation.